Can I Sue My Employer for Verbal Abuse?

 What Is Verbal Abuse?

 Verbal abuse, generally speaking, is the use of words to cause someone else harm.
-It can be hard to define, given how variable it is, but we all know it when we see it.
+It can be hard to define, but we all know it when we see it.

 Verbal abuse can include the following: